 It is important for a person who is experiencing or has experienced emotional abuse to know that the abuse is never their fault and that no type of abuse is acceptable.

-If a person feels any shame or confusion over emotional abuse that has affected them, seeking help from an organization or counselor is important to get support and overcome any feelings of self-blame.
+If a person feels any shame or confusion over emotional abuse that has affected them, seeking help from an organization or counselor is a valuable way to get support and overcome any feelings of self-blame.

 Avoid engaging